prevwong/craft.js/packages/docs/docs/concepts/editor-components.md

 ## Getting state information
-Similar with the `useNode`, we can specify a collector function to the `useEditor` hook to retrieve information from the state.
-The difference is that now we are dealing with the entire editor state rather than just a subset of it involving a Node.
+Similar with the `useNode`, we can specify a collector function to the `useEditor` hook to retrieve information from the internal state.

 ```tsx
 const App = () => {